 Science mystery💡 revealed: capillary action is a process during which liquid, like water, moves up into a material with a lot of small holes (like paper).
 If the water is colored, the paper will show the passage of water more obviously.
 Capillary action happens when three forces called cohesion, adhesion, and surface tension work together.

-Few hours later.
+A few hours later.

 Capillary action occurs because water molecules bond together due to forces of cohesion and adhesion, as well as stick to other substances such as paper.
 Adhesion of water to the surface of the material (paper napkins) will cause an upward force on the liquid (colored water).
 The surface tension acts to hold the surface intact.
 Capillary action occurs when the adhesion to the surface material is stronger than the cohesive forces between the water molecules.